SocketMobile/capturesdk_flutter/README.md

   <string>sktcompanion</string>
 </array>
 ```

-If you do not do this, you will encounter an error saying `This app has crashed because it attempted to access privacy-sensitive data without a usage description.
-The app's Info.plist must contain an NSBluetoothAlwaysUsageDescription key with a string value explaining to the user how the app uses this data.`.
-This is a bluetooth security measure, and to permit bluetooth access you will need to add the above entry in your `Info.plist` file.
-The other item related to `NSCameraUsageDescription` is to permit camera access in order to use SocketCam C820 and C860

 For SocketCam C860 which is an enhanced version of SocketCam C820, you also need to add the following key to your `Info.plist`: **LSApplicationQueriesSchemes** (*Queried URL Schemes*) with a new item: **sktcompanion** (in lower case).